avaneev/prvhash/README.md

 scales to any `PH_HASH_COUNT` value.
-This is unbelievablle considering programatically it's not constructed as a fractal; this looks more like information is being "read" from some source which has a "infinitely-sized" ST which is mapped to a required subset.
+This is unbelievablle considering programatically it's not constructed as a fractal; this looks more like information is being "read" from some source which has a "infinitely-sized" ST that is mapped to a required subset.

 Here is an example image with `PH_HASH_COUNT=342`, converted to PNG: